 How do I get reimbursed?

-- the proof of Interview or Other Career Related Engagement (i.e. itinerary, confirmation email of interview or subscription or registration) and
+- Proof of Interview or Other Career Related Engagement (i.e. itinerary, confirmation email of interview or subscription or registration)

 What can you get reimbursed for?